 Enviolo internal geared hub

-Enviolo makes an internal rear hub with a large range of “gears” that does not actually contain any gears.
+Enviolo makes an internal rear hub with an extensive range of “gears” that do not contain any gears.
 It is like a CVT transmission on modern cars.
 I tried one ten years ago and was very impressed.
-Since this hub acts like a CVT transmission it allows for gear range with no steps between gears.
+Since this hub acts like a CVT transmission, it allows for gear range with no steps between gears.
 Like most internal hubs, the Enviolo is sealed to weather.
-The Enviolo also has a much lower price than many internal hubs, for this reason, I expect to see Enviolo rear hubs on many bikes in the future.
+The Enviolo also has a much lower price than many internal hubs; for this reason, I expect to see Enviolo rear hubs on many bikes in the future.

-The Enviolo rear hub looks a lot like a rear hub drive motor on an e-bike.
-It instead replaces the gears and derailleur that would normally be found on the outside of the hub or internally geared hub like the Rohloff.
-The “gear range” between the lowest “gear” to the highest gear is about 380%.
+The Enviolo rear hub looks like a rear hub drive motor on an e-bike.
+Instead, it replaces the gears and derailleur that would typically be found outside the hub or internally geared hub like the Rohloff.
+The “gear range” between the lowest “gear” and the highest is about 380%.
 On an e-bike, this “gear range” should be plenty.
 The Enviolo rear hub is ideally coupled with a mid-drive e-bike motor and Gates Carbon Belt drive.
-Advances in the Enviolo rear hub allow stationary shifting and even automatic shifting without the need for the rider to shift gears.
+Advances in the Enviolo rear hub allow shifting while stationary and even automatic shifting without requiring the rider to shift gears.

 Axle style

 The current best axle style for holding the front wheel on the bike is called a through axle.
-This style of axel is both stronger and provides for a more precise alignment of wheel components.
-Current best rear axles include quick-release levers to allow the rider to remove and repair the rear tire without additional tools during the ride.
+This axle style is more robust and provides a more precise alignment of wheel components.
+The current best rear axles include quick-release levers to allow the rider to remove and repair the rear tire without additional tools during the ride.
 The only e-bikes that may benefit from bolt-on wheels are cargo e-bikes.

 Headtube style